 Is This for Me?

-Yes, if you want to be involved in delivering the right systems — the ones that get used.
-Your title is probably business analyst, systems analyst, product owner, project leader or manager, requirements engineer, consultant, product or program manager or similar.
-Team members on agile projects benefit from understanding how requirements are best done in agile projects.
+Yes, if you want to be involved in delivering the right systems—the ones that get used.
+Your title is probably business analyst, product owner, systems analyst, project leader or manager, requirements engineer, consultant, product or program manager or similar.
+Team members on agile projects benefit from understanding how requirements are done in agile projects.

 Users, software customers and business stakeholders have found that this course equips them to participate more effectively in the requirements process, and so ensure that the end solution matches what they really need.